The Use of Carbon Dioxide in Cultivation Facilities

 The GrowFlux Microclimate CO2 sensor features a splash-resistant housing with a hydrophobic gas sensing membrane and is suitable for use in greenhouses, cultivation facilities, and indoor farms.
 Paired with the GrowFlux Access Point, the device enables the user for cloud-based data logging and helps growers collect the right data every time.

-The GasLab Plus CM-501 is a Carbon Dioxide (CO2) handheld gas detector designed to measure carbon dioxide gas concentrations in many agriculture facilities and grow spaces.
-With long-term data storage, the user can measure ambient gas levels by data displayed and gain indication by visual and audible alarm settings.
+The GasLab Plus CM-501 is a Carbon Dioxide (CO2) handheld gas detector and data logger designed to measure carbon dioxide gas concentrations in many agriculture facilities and grow spaces.
+With long-term data logging to a micro SD card, the user can retrieve and analyze the data at a late time.

 Which CO2 Monitor is Right for You?

 First, you must consider your application.
-Are you monitoring air quality levels for CO2 monitoring, or for safety purposes?
+Are you monitoring air quality levels for CO2, trying to control the gas concentration in your grow space, or monitoring for safety purposes?